ehabsmh/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: Displays the absolute path name of the current working directory.
+Script 0:  Displays the absolute path name of the current working directory.
-ls: Listing directories and files of the current working directory.
+Script 1:  Listing directories and files of the current working directory.